nsa-yoda/PHPBenchTime/README.md

-PHPBenchTime v1.3.0
+PHPBenchTime v2.0.0
 ===================

-A light benchmark timer class for PHP
+A light benchmark timer class for PHP.
+PHPBenchTime v2.0.0 is quite simple to use and is loaded with more functionality than the previous version - including more detailed summary data, more readable source, a central lap system and (finally) pause and unpause functionality.
+This version is a complete rewrite of PHPBenchTime.

 On Packagist
 ============